 - Humanities (including Arts, Anthropology, History and Literature)

-- Justice (including Economics, Environment, Law and Politics)
+- Justice (including Economics, Climate Justice, Law and Politics)

 Scholarship recipients will be required to take part in annual conferences and various smaller events throughout the year.